tum-pbs/pbdl-book/physgrad-nn.md

 In the above algorithm, we have assumed an $L^2$ loss, and without further explanation introduced a Newton step to propagate the inverse simulator step to the NN.
 Below, we explain and justify this treatment in more detail.

-%Here an obvious questions is: Doesn't this leave us with the disadvantage of having to compute the inverse Hessian, as discussed before?

 The central reason for introducing a Newton step is the improved accuracy for the loss derivative.
 Unlike with regular Newton or the quasi-Newton methods from equation {eq}`quasi-newton-update`, we do not need the Hessian of the full system.
 Instead, the Hessian is only needed for $L(y)$.